lemoncheesecake/lemoncheesecake/README.md

 ## Creating a new test project

-Before writing lemoncheesecake tests, you need to setup a lemoncheeseake project.
+Before writing tests, you need to setup a lemoncheesecake project.

 The command:
 ```
 $ lcc bootstrap myproject
 ```

-creates a new project directory "myproject" containing one file "project.py" (that represents your project settings) and a "tests" directory where you can put your testsuites.
+creates a new project directory "myproject" containing one file "project.py" (it contains your project settings) and a "tests" directory where you can add your testsuites.

 ## Writing a testsuite